- What Is Urge Incontinence?

 Clinicians are able to investigate the cause of incontinence on an individual basis, as there are usually many possible reasons why people become incontinent.
 It is important to remember that primary care physicians are proficient in conducting medical histories, examinations and providing treatment advice (Vogel, S.L., 2001).
 These steps can improve the quality of life of incontinent adults.
 Further, they are able to refer complex cases to specialists, which allows the reconfirmation of the medical history, further examinations, urinalysis and a treatment decision.
 They are able to recommend medications or dosages, and with consistent reassessment, they are able to change dosages over time.
 This specialised and tailored treatment plan can aid in the management of the condition, hence improving the quality of life of the patients.
 Usually treatments are varied and depend on your unique symptoms and condition, meaning each person has a slightly different treatment plan.

-Further to this, if you have a serious case of urge incontinence, seeking medical guidance is extremely important as your symptoms could be signalling secondary diseases such as:
+Further to this, if you have a serious case of urge incontinence, seeking medical guidance is extremely important as your symptoms could be signalling secondary diseases.

 These diseases may be coupled with other symptoms including burning or pain with urination, pain in the pelvic region and prolonged symptoms (Healthline, 2005).